 The setup is made up of the tool electrode (tool) and the workpiece electrode (workpiece) separated by a dielectric fluid and subject to an electrical voltage.
 The process is also known as spark machining, spark eroding, burning, die sinking, or wire erosion.

 Precision Machining is gradually gaining more ground in the manufacturing world due to its multiple uses, cost, and time-effective processes.
 The precise machining process is used in industries like:

 With automobile companies coming up with new innovations to add to their latest car iterations, they need to develop prototypes of these parts before adding them to the manufacturing line.
-CNC Precision machining is responsible for developing these prototypes to exact specifications.
-CNC precision machining also makes parts for other means of transport like shipping vessels, transport trucks and many more.
+CNC precision machining is responsible for developing these prototypes to exact specifications.
+The technology also makes parts for other means of transport like shipping vessels, transport trucks and many more.

 Ranging from transportation planes to space shuttles, aerospace vehicles require very precise contraptions as a single error could lead to severe damages on the different aeronautical vehicles.
 The CNC precision machining process is responsible for making many components in this industry, such as landing gear ports, bushings, manifolds, airfoils, etc.

 Military and Defense Industry

 CNC has never been more relevant, with different nations having different designs for new ammunition and defense systems.
 The precise machining process is responsible for bringing all of these designs to life using various materials and processes.
 Examples of devices made for this industry include plane parts, transportation components, communication components, ammunition, etc.

 Advantages of High Precision CNC Machining

 Using these highly precise machines for your manufacturing process would definitely provide a host of advantages.
 A few are: